practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

-However, reading user input from the keyboard into a string on the console, and terminated with the [ENTER] key, isn't working yet in ccforth despite elaborate experimentation with "Big AI".
-Thus, it's the end of my experiments with ccforth.
+However, reading user input from the keyboard into a string on the console isn't working yet in ccforth despite elaborate experimentation with "Big AI".
+Thus, that's the end of my experiments with ccforth.

 <br/>